Potato Spinach and Tomato Gratin - a delicious, cheesy gratin made with sliced potatoes, fresh spinach, and tomatoes. Great weeknight side dish.

 - Ground black pepper

-- 8 oz. sharp white cheddar cheese grated
+- 8 ounces sharp white cheddar cheese grated

 - Preheat the oven to 350 degrees.